 Professional Title: Assistant Professor

-Institution: School of Social Work and Social Policy, Trinity College Dublin, Ireland
+Institution: Trinity College Dublin, Ireland

 Position: WHEN Co-Director

 Dr. Paula Mayock is an Assistant Professor at the School of Social Work and Social Policy, Trinity College Dublin, where she is Course Director of the Masters in Applied Social Research.

 Paula’s research focuses primarily on the lives and experiences of marginalised youth, covering areas including homelessness, drug use and drug problems, risk behaviour, and mental health.
 Since 2004, she has worked to build a programme of research on homelessness and has been the Principal Investigator of three studies of homeless youth, one of them a 6-year qualitative longitudinal study of homeless young people in Dublin.